 Press releases are needed to send pitches to journalists who may be interested in covering your application (aka free publicity).
 Because of that, working on an awesome PR kit is absolutely key to marketing an app.

-Here are some tips for how to create an amazing press kit before the app launch:
+Here are the best tips for how to create an amazing press kit before the app launch:

-– Use tools like Cision to find a list of journalists likely to cover your product.
+Use tools like Cision to research a list of journalists likely to cover your product.

 6. Post on Q&A and Social Platforms

 Social media platforms can do wonders for any app marketing strategy because you’re taking your campaigns to where your target users spend an average of 134 minutes every day.